jsmitka/Nette-XDebug-Helper/readme.md

 Requirements
 ------------

-Nette Framework 2.0
+* Nette Framework 2.0
-PHP 5.3
+* PHP 5.3 or greater

 If you wish to run this extension on PHP 5.2, just remove the namespace and use block in XDebugHelper.php.